tab1-web/faq/docs/gameplay/sevensigns.md

         - **Merchant of Mammon:**{style="color: #af5d5dff;"} Gemstones, Dyes, Enchants.
     - **Gnosis**: Access to Catacombs + Blacksmith of Mammon services
         - **Blacksmith of Mammon:**{style="color:lightgreen;"} Upgrade/Exchange D-C Weapon, Duals, Apply A-S Special Abilities, Unseal A-S Equipment
         - If it's an equal exchange of weapons, the enchanted items keep their enchants.
+(Crystal Amount the same)
+            - Some weapons like Demon Fang **cannot be upgraded**{style="color:red;"} double check if it's upgradeable.
         - When you upgrade a weapon, it doesn't keep enchants.
     - **Strife**: Siege advantages (Dawn: stronger defenses, Dusk: siege weapons).